 The whole point of DevOps is to remove silos and improve collaboration between development, operations, and quality assurance teams.
 Achieving this level of cooperation requires a change in the culture and mindset of the entire development team and clarity on the overall goal and set of objectives.

 In DevOps, development and operations become part of everyone’s responsibilities, regardless of their specific roles in the team.
-That allows the development and delivery of the software to customers faster.
+This allows you to accelerate the development and delivery of software to customers.
 You can read more about speeding up software development in our blog.

 Whether using the classic waterfall model or the whole DevOps approach, the goal is to meet customer expectations, and this is constant updates and the rapid provision of new features.
 DevOps helps streamline the release process.
 Because the same people write the code and manage the releases, bringing new features to the client becomes easier.

-The flexible design of small, iterative development steps aligns well with the DevOps approach, leading to even faster deployments.
-By combining DevOps with an Agile approach, you can provide limited functionality, feedback, and customer reviews.
-Instead of wasting time developing a complete function that you might not need, you can repeat it as you go.
+The flexible design of small iterative development steps aligns well with the DevOps approach, leading to even faster deployments.
+By combining DevOps with an Agile approach, you can provide core functionality, feedback, and customer reviews.
+Instead of wasting time developing functionalities that you might not need, you can repeat them as you go.

 Configuration management provides management and control of software changes using version control in a repeatable and standardized way.
 This practice has two key components: a standard strategy for managing a code repository and using version control software.

 Continuous Integration (CI) is a core DevOps best practice to integrate code changes from different contributors into a central repository.
 CI allows you to merge code changes as needed and use automated tools to validate code correctness.
 CI is achieved using a source code version control system.
 The rationale behind CI is that it is easier to spot bugs and quality issues in less code than in a large codebase written over a long period.